Rachel Wall: Arrest and execution

 Eventually, after her husband and the crew washed out to sea by accident, Wall returned to Boston and resumed her role as a servant.
 However, she still enjoyed going to the docks and sneaking into harbored boats, stealing things from inside.
 Her final robbery occurred when she saw a young woman named Margaret Bender, wearing a bonnet which she coveted.
 She attempted to steal the bonnet and rip Margaret's tongue out, but was caught and arrested.
-She was tried for robbery on September 10, 1789 but requested that she be tried as a pirate, while maintaining that she had never killed anyone.
+She was tried for robbery on September 10, 1789, but requested that she be tried as a pirate, while maintaining that she had never killed anyone.
 However, she was found guilty of robbery and sentenced to be hanged on October 8, 1789.
-She is said to have quoted "...into the hands of the Almighty God I commit my soul, relying on his mercy...and die an unworthy member of the Presbyterian Church, in the 29th year of my age", as her final words.
+She is said to have stated "...into the hands of the Almighty God I commit my soul, relying on his mercy...and die an unworthy member of the Presbyterian Church, in the 29th year of my age" as her final words.
 Her death marked the last occasion a woman was hanged in Massachusetts.

+Female pirate narratives

+Stories of female pirates arose during a time of cultural change, when ideas of femininity were in flux.
+Thomas Laqueur notes that this era redefined male and female identities, while Michael McKeon argues that the modern patriarchal sex/gender system took shape in the eighteenth century, politicizing gender.
+Representations of women’s bodies then helped set new boundaries between the normal and the deviant, shaping modern sexual identity.

+Accounts of women who committed crimes often contrasted with those of men, since their actions were viewed as violations of expected gender roles.
+Because of this, stories about female offenders frequently broke away from the usual biographical conventions.
+Inexpensive popular literature, such as ballads, broadsides, and pamphlets, helped spread these tales to the public.
+These publications included “gallows literature” reporting criminals’ final speeches or confessions, as well as trial reports and short biographies of well-known female offenders such in the case of Rachel Wall.